Do Go On - 345 - Dame Julie Andrews

 I think this is the person I'm going to do.

-I missed all that.
+I miss all that.

 It's in the very chat you're a part of.

-Sometimes you come in and you're like
+Sometimes you come in and you're like, oh, no.

-Jess and I are both very online
+Jess and I are both very online.

-A little too much
+A little too much.

 We have to get him on the landline if we need him.